jkanner/project-catalog/README.md

 ## Data
 The `data` folder for this project can be downloaded at this Google Drive link: [Google Drive](https://drive.google.com/drive/folders/1JHAnVkGTBt_QVuZW3AU24zRuDQbEOt4P?usp=sharing).

+Put the `data` folder in the root directory of the project.
+It should look like `.../project-catalogs/data`.

 ## Installation
 Navigate to the project directory and run the following command to install the required packages: